 What does the University require me to do before I officially start my internship?

 In order to avoid liability risks, the Health Promotion Program requires that all interns fill out the necessary forms prior to starting an internship; otherwise the time put in will not count.
-In order to do this, make an appointment with your on-site internship supervisor at his/her agency prior to your starting date to fill out the needed forms.
-The forms may be faxed or given directly to the Program Internship Coordinator and/or your internship advisor.
-You are also required to bring Form A Part II to register for HE 4860 with our department academic advisor, Sherrie Jensen.
+In order to do this, make an appointment with your on-site internship supervisor at his/her agency prior to your starting date to fill out Forms A-C of the Internship Manual.
+The forms may be scanned/e-mailed or given directly to the Faculty Supervisor, Laura Santurri (email@example.com).

 What happens if there needs to be a change in my internship?

-Student employees or interns are expected to accept cooperative education positions with a seriousness of purpose to perform their work accurately and responsibly.
-If the work performance does not meet the established reasonable standards, the internship provider is not obligated to continue the student’s employment.
+Students are expected to accept internship positions with a seriousness of purpose and to perform their work accurately and responsibly.
+If the work performance does not meet the established reasonable standards, the internship provider is not obligated to continue the student’s internship.

 Discharge may be for one of several nondiscriminatory reasons such as:

-The circumstances that led to a student being discharged should be carefully documented and reviewed by both the Health Promotion Program Director and the Health Promotion Internship Coordinator and your faculty advisor.
-As a safeguard for all parties, the case should be referred to the department chair, dean, and if deemed appropriate, legal counsel.
+The circumstances that might lead to a student being discharged would be carefully documented and reviewed by the Health Promotion Program Director, Faculty Supervisor, and Internship Coordinator.
+As a safeguard for all parties, the case might be referred to the Department Chair, Dean, and if deemed appropriate, legal counsel.

 Should you find yourself terminated without ample warning, you should follow these instructions.
-Immediately telephone the Program Internship Coordinator, Health Promotion Program Director and faculty advisor.
-When you talk with the Health Promotion Internship Coordinator, be prepared with the following information:
+Immediately communicate with the Health Promotion Program Director, Faculty Supervisor, and Internship Coordinator.
+When you speak with the Internship Coordinator, be prepared with the following information:

-The Health Promotion Internship Coordinator reserves the right to contact the experience provider (internship supervisor) to check on student progress, solve problems, determine value of internship, provide input, explain expectations, etc.
+The Internship Coordinator reserves the right to contact the internship supervisor to check on student progress, solve problems, determine value of internship, provide input, explain expectations, etc.